AppSecure-nrw/security-belts/yellow/definition-of-quality-gates.md

 Be aware, by introducing this activity you might have a backlog with many findings from the past.
 Provide transparency about this backlog and continuously fix the reported issues.
 Start with the most critical ones.
-Make sure to adhere to the policy from now on and do not introduce new findings to your backlog.
+Make sure to adhere to the policy from now on and do not introduce additional findings through code changes.

 ## Benefits